wmahfoudh/time-tn/mobile/README.md

-# timetn

-A new Flutter project.

-## Getting Started
+# Time TN Flutter implementation

 This project is a starting point for a Flutter application.